How to Save Money While Raising a Family

 4. Keep your spending on toys and gadgets in check.

-Another thing you can do to raise your kids without going broke is to save money on toys and gadgets.
+Another thing you can do to raise your kids without going broke and save money while raising your family is to save money on toys and gadgets.
 It’s fine to buy your children some of the toys and electronics you think or know that they want—as long as you can afford it.
 But afford is a funny word.
 Sometimes people think if they can buy it without going into debt (even if they’re not saving any money at all for emergencies or larger expenses or retirement) or if they can pay their minimum balances on their credit cards, then they can afford it.
 Don’t fall into that trap—or if you’ve been in it before, don’t fall for it anymore.
 Reasonable toys and electronics and so on are fine, but don’t let your spending on those things (for your children or for yourself) put what should be more important financial priorities in jeopardy.

 5. Find ways to entertain your children for cheap or for free.